Micro Country Road Trip

 April 15 — Explore Turin

-Savoy Palace—A stunning historic residence showcasing the grandeur of the former royal family of Italy.
+• Savoy Palace: A historic residence showcasing the former royal family of Italy.

-Plana’s Perpetual Calendar—A fascinating mechanical calendar created in the 1800s that still tracks time with impressive accuracy.
+• Plana’s Perpetual Calendar: A mechanical calendar created in the 1800s that still tracks time.

 April 16 — Coastal Drive to Nice

-April 16th saw us on a scenic coastal drive to Nice, France (approx. 3.5 hours).
-Our accommodation was an Airbnb in Nice, a vibrant city on the French Riviera famous for its stunning coastline.
-We ended the day with an evening walk along the iconic Promenade des Anglais.
+Drove the coast to Nice, France (approx. 3.5 hours).
+Our accommodation was an Airbnb in Nice, a city on the French Riviera.
+We ended the day with an evening walk along the Promenade des Anglais.

 April 17 — Antibes & Cannes